tracim/tracim/README.md

 ### Manage documents and files ###

 Traceability and versioning are very important for high-quality processes.
-Unfortunately, specialized software are hard to setup and to use.
+Unfortunately, specialized software are hard to setup and use.

 Let's try Tracim !
 You define access-control for each workspace and store documents and file there.
 Users can't delete information: everything is versioned and never deleted.